LLNL/hatchet/docs/query_lang.rst

   and applies that query to the GraphFrame
 - A new-sytle or old-style query object: applies the query to the GraphFrame

-The call to :code:`GraphFrame.filter()` will return a new GraphFrame containing the nodes from *all* paths in the original GraphFrame that match the properties described by the query.
+When providing a query, the call to :code:`GraphFrame.filter()` will return a new GraphFrame containing the nodes from *all* paths in the original GraphFrame that match the properties described by the query.

 Additional Query Language Functionality
 =======================================